Terje Håkonsen: Career

 During his first seasons, Håkonsen took part in both the freestyle and alpine branches of snowboarding.
 Despite the strong wishes of his sponsors that he participate in all forms of competition, Håkonsen opted to focus solely on halfpipe and freeriding during the course of the 1990-1991 season.
 Part of the reason that he had previously stopped competing in alpine skiing was that he was tired of the strict competitive regime, feeling there was too little play or action.
 He found the alpine discipline of snowboarding to have similar traits.
 In protest at the pressure to compete in all forms of competition, he began taking part in alpine events using a freestyle board.
 The last competition at which he participated in the alpine disciplines was the European championship in 1991.
 He took fourth place in the parallel slalom on the same board he used to win the halfpipe competition.

 In the years that followed, Håkonsen dominated freestyle snowboarding.
 In the 1991-1992 season, he won 14 international competitions - including a number of world cup meetings - in a row.
 It has been claimed that he was the first snowboarder during this period to achieve a "rock-'n'-roll hero"-status.
 The 1994 season was the last one in which Håkonsen participated in the world cup with overall victory as a goal - he felt there was too little time for freeriding and too much focus on competitions.

 After Håkonsen had featured in a number of different snowboarding films, Volcom produced a biographical film in 1996 about Håkonsen entitled Subjekt Haakonsen.
 This was followed up with The Haakonsen faktor in 1999.
 In 2005, he featured in the documentary First Descent, in which he was the first person to ever snowboard down peak 7601 in Alaska.

-When halfpipe was introduced as an Olympic event during the 1998 Winter Olympics in Nagano, Håkonsen boycotted the qualifiers.
+When the halfpipe was introduced as an Olympic event during the 1998 Winter Olympics in Nagano, Håkonsen boycotted the qualifiers.
 Håkonsen, as well as many other snowboarders, were unhappy with the IOC, particularly because they had chosen the International Ski Federation (FIS) to organise qualification instead of the snowboarders' own federation, the ISF.
 Håkonsen considered this to be a theft of the sport.